Meetmet21/INSinPAL/doc/user_guide.md

 | iPRIns     | 0.01/NA   | 0.01/NA        | 70/NA        | 8088/NA  | 5374/NA     | 3          |
 | svABA      | 0.04/NA   | 0.03/NA/0.18   | 178/NA/4     | 4331/NA  | 5266/NA/18  | 17         |

 In Table 2, the first number separated by a slash (/) represents the benchmark metric value from a custom benchmarking script.
 The second value corresponds to the [truvari](https://github.com/ACEnglish/truvari) `bench` tool, and the third number corresponds to the benchmark metric for 22 simulated large insertions.
-As expected, short-read sequencing data is not efficient to detect large insertions as often this kind of events occurs in tendem repeats or segmental duplications which are complex region to align with this kind of data.
+As expected, short-read sequencing is not efficient to detect large insertions as often this kind of events occurs in tendem repeats or segmental duplications which are complex region to align with this kind of data.
 INSurVeyor and Manta have the best performance in simulated data, two insertions are missed because they were not well intergrated in the BAM file.

 To build the metacaller, an upset plot was designed to see unique calls made by each caller: